sunjp704/sunjp704.github.io/_posts/2022-08-05-radar-meteorology-1.md

 ### The radio wave and microwave atmospheric window

 The transparency of the atmosphere to EM waves depends critically on the wavelength of those waves.
 `atmospheric window: the limited region of the EM spectrum towhich the atmosphere is trasparent.`
 ![fig1](/pictures/atmospheric_window.PNG "atomspheric window")

 ### Scattering regimes

 Scatter can be defined as the re-radiation of the incident radiation of particles or objects called scatterers.
-Prtial reflections occur when EM waves propagating in the medium with refractive index $ n_1 $ meet another medium with refractive index $ n_2 $.
+Prtial reflections occur when EM waves propagating in the medium with refractive index $n_1$ meet another medium with refractive index $n_2$.

-In the atmosphere, scatterers vary considerably in size, ranging from gas molecules (~$ 10^{-10} $m) to layers of air at different temperatures and humidity (several meters).
+In the atmosphere, scatterers vary considerably in size, ranging from gas molecules (~$10^{-10}$m) to layers of air at different temperatures and humidity (several meters).
 Scatterers will interact differently with radiation depending on their sizes and the wavelength of the incoming EM waves.

 #### Objects with sharp boundaries